 - SOMETHING ELSE IS WRONG!

-Why You Shouldn’t Run Through Pain:
+Should You Run Through Pain?

 I feel as though this section should be very obvious.
 But I also recognize that when it comes to runners, it’s no secret that we are an incredibly stubborn bunch.